 Some believe we are made of stardust.
 Others believe we are souls captured in a divinely crafted body.
-Either way, many of us live unfulfilling lives.
+Either way, many of us are living unfulfilled lives.
 I believe this happens when we allow society to dictate our priorities and measures of success.
 This is where the rat in a wheel feeling comes from.

 Everyone has a birth mission.
 Everyone has a piece of the Magic inside.
 This is the piece that connects us to the universe and to the planet on which we live.
 This connection is awakened many times by nature, which can be found not only in awesome places like forests, deserts, shores, and parks, but also in one’s own backyard.